Argentina: Social Movements and Human Rights

 The northwestern region of Argentina is the poorest area in the country.
 Largely deprived of economic development resources, the region's communities are struggling both to survive and to maintain their distinct cultural traditions.
 During this excursion, students examine peasant and gender movements and social economy amidst one of the most beautiful, and least developed, regions of Argentina.
 They also analyze opposition to mining projects due to the projects’ environmental impacts.

 - Students are based in the provincial capital of Salta, a beautiful city with a strong colonial flavor.
 Based at the foothills of the Andes Mountains, Salta is also well-known as one of Argentina's most traditional and conservative areas, and arguably because of this is a central location in the struggle for women's rights and the fight against gender-based violence.
-In Salta, students undertake lecturers and discussion at the National University of Salta, which serves as the host institution, examining either gender or social economy.
+In Salta, students hear lecturers and participate in discussions on either gender or social economy at the National University of Salta, which serves as the host institution.
 Students visit a gender organization focused on women's rights and a community soup kitchen to examine collective coping strategies of the city's indigent residents.

-- Students visit the Bolivian border to examine migration and border identity issues.
+- Depending on migration policies, students visit the Bolivian border to examine migration and border identity issues.

 - Students visit a mining project to see how the neighboring communities affected by the mines have organized themselves in protest.